rns/kollos-luif-doc/manual.md

 Sequences are expressions on the RHS of a BNF rule alternative which imply the repetition of a symbol, or a parenthesized series of symbols.
-The general syntax for sequences is

-[todo: add sequence snippet from the LUIF grammar, when done ]

 The item to be repeated (the repetend) can be either a single symbol,